 It took me about 3 to 4 months before I was finally able to submit and surrender and be, like, “You know what?
 I’m supposed to be here.
 This is exactly where I need to be right now in my life.
 There’s no better place for me.”
 Things began to change inside of me.
 I began to experience hope and connection.
 In those early recovery moments, it was really freeing to know that I might be addicted at that point, and that I might have had only the two months of treatment clean and not have a ton to offer, but that the addiction was not who I was.
 It was not who I am.
 I’m really glad that I stuck around and completed the program because it’s something that changed my life.

 In early recovery, something that was very hard for me was to have fun doing activities or doing hobbies.
 I was so used to getting high as the only thing that was fun.
 It was a process, as my brain was healing.
 But, over time, I was able to play football or golf, or go fishing or swimming and have a lot of fun with people.
 It helped me experience and realize that sobriety was worth it.
-Without a welcoming community after I graduated the program, staying clean and sober would’ve been really difficult.
+Without a welcoming community after I graduated from the program, staying clean and sober would’ve been really difficult.
 My sister and her husband took me in, and let me sleep on their floor as I looked for work and started at electrician job.
 For me, it took a long time before I started having confidence in myself and realizing that the people in my new community actually wanted me around.
 That they liked me, that they thought I was fun.

 I am proud of who I am today.
 And, you know, that I’m a good dad and a good husband and a good boss to people.
-And so along this journey I would say I’ve learned that there’s always areas to grow from but there’s always areas that you’ve conquered.
+And so along this journey I would say I’ve learned that there are always areas to grow from but there’s always areas that you’ve conquered.
 It’s easy to see things that we still need to work on, but it’s a lot more beneficial, to me, to look at how far you’ve come.
 To look at how much your life has changed.
 And what’s amazing to me is that since I came from having nothing, from sleeping on my sister’s floor on a twin blow-up mattress for 8 months to where I am now, I’m still thankful that I have money to put in my gas tank.
 Or to buy food.
 It’s the little things.

 I get the most joy and happiness when I get to do fun things with Paxton (my son).
 Whether we go outside and me and him get to spend one on one time and it’s diggin’ for worms in the dirt or taking him fishing, or play pretending a construction site, I light up.
 It puts things in perspective.
 When he says, “I wanna be just like Dadda…” It brings me a lot of satisfaction in life that he can look to me as a role model, as somebody to look up to, as somebody that’s always there for him.